rarcanaria/rarcanaria/README.md

 <h3>Hey, I'm Ronron 👋</h3>
-<p>I'm a 21-year-old developer based in Qatar, and I have a deep curiosity for all things tech.
+<p>I'm a beginning developer based in Qatar, and I have a deep curiosity for all things tech.
 I enjoy seeking knowledge and am passionate about solving problems in today's digital environment.</p>

   - Check out some projects I've made in my Portfolio.
   - Visit my blog, where I will be logging my journey as a growing developer.